LASER FOR BROWN SPOTS AND SCARS

 A: Ablation is the removal of material by vaporization, chipping, or other erosive processes.
-Non-ablative laser leave the outer layer of skin alone and target deeper tissue, so the skin does not become raw.
+Non-ablative lasers leave the outer layer of skin alone and target deeper tissue, so the skin does not become raw.
 Treatments from ablative lasers, therefore, take longer to heal (three to ten days), than non-ablative ones, which take hours to several days.
-Another way to think about it is “wounding”lasers versus “non-wounding”.
+Another way to think about it is “wounding” lasers versus “non-wounding”.

 Q: What makes one laser different from another?

-A: Lasers are specifically designed for a particular wave length of light and therefore have very specific targets.
-I think of a peel as a shot gun, and a laser as, well, a laser.
-Laser focuses on your particular issue; pigment, acne scars, acne, fine lines, loose skin, veins, red spots, hair, tattoos and blood vessels.
+A: Lasers are specifically designed for a particular wavelength of light and therefore have very specific targets.
+I think of a peel as a shotgun, and a laser as, well, a laser.
+Lasers focus on your particular issue; pigment, acne scars, acne, fine lines, loose skin, veins, red spots, hair, tattoos, and blood vessels.

 Q: What’s a fractional laser?